 - Organic Unsweetened & Unsalted Creamy Peanut Butter

-It doesn’t mean that you can have either in large quantities!
-100 grams of peanuts give you 75% of the daily value of fats you should consume, so I recommend eating at most once per day a portion of 40 grams – about a handful of peanuts or two tablespoons of peanut butter, as a snack or for breakfast.
+Also, 100 grams of peanuts give you 75% of the daily value of fats you should consume, so I recommend eating at most once per day a portion of 1 ounce (approx. 28 grams) – about a small handful of peanuts or two tablespoons of peanut butter, as a snack or for breakfast.

 This gives you plenty of benefits and allows you to have a varied diet and eat other foods that are good for the liver, such as garlic for fatty liver, cucumbers, or ginger.